AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 ### Limits by ratio

 The simplest way of limiting the show area is using the ratio.
 Do this with the {api:anychart.core.utils.OrdinalZoom#setTo}setTo(){api} method for that.
-Use two values with this method: the start ratio value (e.g. 0) and the end one (e.g. 0.3):
+Use two values with this method: the start ratio value (e.g., 0) and the end one (e.g., 0.3):

 ```
 // set zoom ratio